emacs-eaf/emacs-application-framework/.github/ISSUE_TEMPLATE/bug_report.md

  - Distro and DE/WM:
  - Versions of Dependencies:
  - M-x emacs-version:

-Notes: please add a corresponding GitHub Label so future people can find this issue easier.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.